 - REST APIs to enable teams to access their Airflow instance programmatically and have better integration with other tools and frameworks.

 - Support of dynamic DAGs at scale to help in decreasing the DAG maintenance overhead.

 - Template-based engine to act as a middle layer between the scheduling platform and external systems.
 It will have a set of templates to generate DAGs which helps in better integration with the external system.

-We suggest anyone who is running multiple Airflow instances within different teams to look at this approach and build the centralized scheduling platform.
-Before you begin, review the feasibility of building the centralized platform as it requires a vision, a lot of effort, and cross-communication with many teams.
+We suggest anyone who is running multiple Airflow instances within different teams to look at this approach and build the centralised scheduling platform.
+Before you begin, review the feasibility of building the centralised platform as it requires a vision, a lot of effort, and cross-communication with many teams.